gesemeliab/SB-Detection-and-Mapping/README.md

  ## h5

- An already created database for training purpose, this file contains 520 images of green and red strawberries with shape (128,128,3), they are in the A channel of the CIE LAB color space and pixels are between 0 and 1.
+ An already created database for training purpose, this file contains 520 labeled images of green and red strawberries with shape (128,128,3), they are in the A channel of the CIE LAB color space and pixels are between 0 and 1.

  ## images